maximecb/noisecraft/README.md

 # NoiseCraft

 Browser-based visual programming language and platform for sound synthesis.
+Once NoiseCraft is more functional and stable, it will be open sourced under the GPLv2.
 When the app is deployed it will be live at https://noisecraft.app.

 ## Design